Skocz do zawartości

 Konin

-Kamienny słup romański, ustawiony w pobliżu kościoła św.
-Bartłomieja w KoninieAnother stage of this part of the Romanesque Trail ends in Konin.
-Near the St. Bartholomew church a Romanesque road post is preserved, dating back to 1151, located here by Peter, the Palatine, and indicating halfway on an important trade route leading from Kalisz to Kruszwica.
-It is commonly believed that centuries ago, the post was a pagan cult object.
+The next stop on the Romanesque Trail is Konin.
+Near the St. Bartholomew Church, a Romanesque road post dating back to 1151 has been preserved.
+It was erected here by Peter, the Palatine, and marks the halfway point of an important trade route leading from Kalisz to Kruszwica.
+It is commonly believed that the post was originally a pagan cult object.Kamienny słup romański, ustawiony w pobliżu kościoła św.
+Bartłomieja w Koninie

-In the year 1151, the year of Our Lord’s incarnation
+In the year 1151, the year of Our Lord’s incarnation,

-indicated by the justice formula
+marked by the formula of justice,

-which was ordered to be made here by Peter, the Palatine
+which was ordered to be made here by Peter, the Palatine,

-and carefully divided the road in half
+and carefully divided the road in half,

-to be remembered, and let each of the travellers
+to be remembered, and let each traveler

 ask God for grace.